RishabhRajSh/My-Portfolio/README.md

  - Responsive Design: Ensures a seamless experience on various devices.

 ## Technologies Used
+ - React
+ - Redux (for state management)
+ - CSS/Sass (Styling)
+ - Framer Motion (Animations)
-React, Redux (for state management), CSS/Sass (Styling), Framer Motion (Animations), Axios (HTTP requests), and other dependencies listed in package.json.
+ - Axios (HTTP requests) and other dependencies listed in package.json.

 ## Licence
 This project is licensed under the MIT License.